-With a focus on safety, empowerment, and navigating a broken system, I help clients understand their legal rights, available protections, and the steps involved in navigating family law, protective orders, custody concerns, and child welfare systems.
+With a focus on safety, empowerment, and navigating a broken system, I help people understand their legal rights, available protections, and the steps involved in navigating family law, protective orders, adoption, custody concerns, and child protection.

 My services include: